Evidence-Based Addiction Treatment Therapies in Ohio

 EMDR Therapy

 Eye Movement Desensitization and Reprocessing Therapy (EMDR) is a form of trauma-focused cognitive behavioral therapy that helps reduce the power of traumatic memories.
-A trained therapist will guide you to think about a trauma while moving your eyes back and forth, left to right.
+A trained therapist will guide you to think about trauma while moving your eyes back and forth, left to right.
 Over time, this will retrain your brain to process the memories so they no longer cause as much pain.

 12-Step Therapy

+12-Step Therapy offers a structured, spiritually based approach to recovery, encouraging personal growth, accountability, and peer support.
 For many struggling with addiction, finding help to stop using substances seems like a challenge.
 However, many people who have followed a 12-step program were able to get help and overcome their addiction.